 Did you know that breast cancer is the second most commonly diagnosed cancer?
-In fact, the American Cancer Society estimates that 246,660 new cases of breast cancer will be diagnosed in women this year alone.
+In fact, the American Cancer Society estimates that 276,480 new cases of breast cancer will be diagnosed in women in 2020.
 Ari Brooks, MD, Cancer Surgeon and Director of the Integrated Breast Center at Pennsylvania Hospital states that “Breast Cancer is the most common cancer among women in the USA.”

 Steps to Help Prevent Breast Cancer

 Here, Dr. Brooks recommends some steps to help you prevent developing breast cancer in the future.